-Braces Or Invisalign – What’s The Best Way To Straighten My TeethHEALTH SERVICES BUSINESS OF THE YEAR
+Braces vs Invisalign – What’s The Best Way To Straighten My TeethHEALTH SERVICES BUSINESS OF THE YEAR

-So metal braces, for example, you will have metal brackets on your teeth.
-If you don’t want anything that’s too obvious, metal brackets may not be something suitable for you.
-Now at the same time, when you’ve got metal braces, when you eat and chew, for example, you may get food stuck in between the wires.
-So you need to make a conscious effort in terms of what you’re eating.
-You need to brush really as well, because if you don’t brush your teeth well every time after you have a meal, what had happens is that you may get some demineralisation on your tooth.
-When you take the metal brackets off, you may actually get white patches in your teeth, and I’m pretty sure you have seen that on some with friends from time to time.
+With metal braces, you will have metal brackets attached to your teeth.
+If you don’t want anything that’s too obvious, metal brackets may not be suitable for you.
+Additionally, you’ll need to make a conscious effort with what you eat to avoid food getting stuck in the wires.
+You must brush your teeth thoroughly after each meal, otherwise you may develop some demineralisation on your teeth.
+When you take the metal brackets off, you may end up with white patches in your teeth, which isn’t favourable.

-Now the third thing about metal braces is that you need to be aware that sometimes you may get some ulcers around your lips and your teeth.
-The reason is because you’ve got, again, metal brackets and wires stuck in your mouth, so sometimes it may not be very comfortable.
-Every time a dentist tightens the metal brackets, it could lead to more discomfort compared to a clear aligner.
-So basically, to achieve the same result is possible, metal brackets may cause a bit more discomfort, and you may need to be more clear in terms of brushing your teeth.
+When wearing metal braces, you need to be aware of ulcers that may form around your lips and teeth.
+This can be caused by the discomfort brought on by metal brackets and wires in your mouth.
+Each time a dentist tightens the metal brackets, it may lead to more discomfort compared to a clear aligner.
+Put simply, it is possible to achieve the same result with braces; however, metal brackets may cause slightly more discomfort, and you may need to be more thorough with your oral hygiene.